jawatson/pythonprop/README.md

 Pythonprop is a collection of scripts to provide a wrapper to the VOACAP HF propagation prediction engine.

-The current stable GTK2 release is version 0.13 which will be the last version to be released using the PyGTK bindings.

 From v0.16, the application uses the GTK3 compatible PyGobject library.

 #Installation (Python 3)